kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 ```

 ### Friendbot
-If a friendbot endpoint is provided when creating the environment (it is provided with the TEST_ENVIRONMENT), you will be able to use the friendbot method to call a service that will create an account for you
+If a friendbot endpoint is provided when creating the environment (it is provided with the TEST_ENVIRONMENT), you will be able to use the friendbot method to call a service that will create an account for you.
+Friendbot is useful for example to fund accounts in the test environment.

 ```python
 client.friendbot('address')